ppy/osu-wiki/wiki/Glossary/en.md

 NC has two meanings:

-1. short for *new combo*, a modding term to suggest that a beat needs to be the start of a new combo
+1. Short for *new combo*, a modding term to suggest that a beat needs to be the start of a new combo.
-2. an abbreviation for the [Nightcore mod](/wiki/Nightcore), a variant of the [Double Time](/wiki/Double_Time) mod that increases the pitch of the music and adds a consistent bass drum beat to the music.
+2. An abbreviation for the [Nightcore mod](/wiki/Nightcore), a variant of the [Double Time mod](/wiki/Double_Time) but increases the pitch of the music and adds in a consistent bass drum beat to the music.

 ### NM

 NM has two meanings:

-1. short of *NoMod*, used to describe when a player does not enable any [game modifiers](/wiki/Game_Modifiers).
+1. Short of *NoMod*, used to describe when a player does not enable any [game modifiers](/wiki/Game_Modifiers).
-2. an abbreviation for Normal, used as [difficulty](/wiki/Difficulties) name for [osu!mania](/wiki/Game_Modes/osu!mania) beatmaps.
+2. An abbreviation for Normal, used as a [difficulty](/wiki/Difficulties) name for [osu!mania](/wiki/Game_Modes/osu!mania) beatmaps.

 ### Nuke